 Before leaving for my trip to Sierra Leone it was one of my wishes to visit the diamond mines.
 It seemed like something impossible to do, but by coincidence, I met two guys on the street.
 After talking to them for three days in a row about every aspect of life, they helped me to go to the diamond mines.
-One of the guys even went with me.

 It was amazing how these two guys were so helpful to me.
 Why would they help me? – I asked myself in my hotel room.
 The day after, I went looking for them, as I knew I could find these guys at the same corner every day.
-They told me it was important for them that I get to know the country better and see the place where world’s most expensive gem is being excavated.
+They told me it was important for them that I get to know the country better and see the place where the world’s most expensive gem is being excavated.
 They know their country is corrupt and has a lot of challenges.
-There’s a lot poverty, but they hope their country can change and become a better place on earth.
+There’s a lot of poverty, but they hope their country can change and become a better place on earth.
 They hope the future for their children will look better.
 They hope with awareness from Westerns to get more attention to the country, as they do not trust their government.
-They are both from Kono’s diamond district but they got disabled due to polio virus at a very young age.
+They are both from Kono’s diamond district but they got disabled due to poliovirus at a very young age.

 Sierra Leonean Leone is the country’s currency

 I wrote about the amazing beaches of Sierra Leone, as I realised diamonds are not the only ‘hidden gem’ in the country.
 But is having diamonds as a resource in your country a blessing or a curse?
-In the past it has caused a lot of trouble to the country.
+In the past, it has caused a lot of trouble in the country.
 The rebel war, which ended in 2002, was mostly funded by the mining of diamonds and the smuggling of them to neighbouring countries.
 Other countries with diamonds have suffered too: South-Africa, Angola and many others.
 The mining has always been very primitive and very hard labour has always been the leading way to find diamonds by the local people.
-The export of diamonds could increase GDP of the country, but will the GDP increase benefit the people of Sierra Leone in a corrupt nation?
+The export of diamonds could increase the GDP of the country, but will the GDP increase benefit the people of Sierra Leone in a corrupt nation?

 There are different kind of miners: